 © National Portrait Gallery, London, NPG x199254

-At the Manchester Art Gallery I visited the depot and archives with curator Hannah Williamson.
+From now on I will desribe the other exhibitions I visited, starting with the Manchester Art Gallery where I visited the depot and archives with curator Hannah Williamson.
 Browsing through their artist files I unexpectedly held a poem by Dante Gabriel Rossetti in my hands, written to accompany his painting ‘Astarte Syriaca’, which is on permanent display in the museum.

 Sonnet for ‘Astarte Syriaca’ by D.G.
 Rossetti, 1877

 The highlight of my trip was a visit to the British Library, where I spent a few hours reading Jane Morris’s notebooks, filled with several different styles of lettering.
 Sometimes half a millimeter in height, sometimes written in spirals or in different directions.
 Definitely worth a second visit, taking with me a sharpened pencil and a magnifying glass, as sadly no photography is allowed.
 With this illuminated poem, shown at the Pre-Raphaelite Sisters exhibition, you’ll get a glimpse of Jane’s lettering nevertheless.

 from the Castle Howard Collection, York

 This poem is one of the ‘featured new discoveries and unseen works from public and private collections across the world’.
 True, I never before saw the lock of Lizzie Siddal’s hair and the asylum entry of Fanny Cornforth is also an intriguing item.
 But the exhibition didn’t provide me with new insights about Jane Morris’s artistic endeavours.
 I do understand why the displayed items had been chosen, they paint a picture with a broad brush.